James E Savage

 Associate Professor

-Writing and Rhetoric: multilingual education, metacognition, language justice, memory and media, qualitative research
+Writing and Rhetoric: multilingual education, metacognition, critical language awareness, memory and media, qualitative research

 James Savage is a term assistant professor who received his MFA in fiction from George Mason in 2005 and his MA in liberal arts from St. John's College in 2009.
-He is currently teaching composition online and pursuing a Ph.D. in writing and rhetoric.
+He is currently teaching courses in the English department and the Honors College while pursuing a PhD in Writing and Rhetoric.
 He previously taught graduate and undergraduate international students as part of the joint venture between George Mason University and INTO Mason.

 Selected Publications